 6. Use your Lucky Eggs wisely

-Sometimes you'll collect a Lucky Egg or get one when you update.
+Sometimes you'll collect a Lucky Egg.
 This will double your XP earned for 30 minutes.
 Don't just randomly drop it, however, try to use it for maximum gain to help level up your Trainer.
 That might be when you arrive in a new, busy, place and you know you're going to be catching or hatching Pokemon, or where there's lots of Gyms for you to battle - and win.

 So, save those Lucky Eggs for those epic town centre Pokemon Go sessions to get the most XP in return.